Why successful business succession starts long before you’re ready

 “The earlier you begin working on all of this, the more likely you’ll be able to create exactly the future you want for your business and yourself.”

-“In thinking about how the business strategy for your company and your own wealth planning may align with succession planning, keep in mind that there are really only seven ways to depart a business,” Miller says.
+“In thinking about how the business strategy for your company and your own wealth planning may align with succession planning, keep in mind that there are really only seven ways to depart a business,” Roth says.
 You could sell to a competitor or another strategic buyer in your industry; to a financial buyer such as a private equity firm; to your management team; to a family member; to your employees through an employee stock ownership plan (ESOP); or to investors through an initial public offering (IPO).
 You could also simply shutter the business.

 Sorting through the possibilities means considering the requirements, advantages, drawbacks and compromises that each may entail.